Cook, Learn, and Share to Fight Hunger.

 Honeycrisp Apple

-• Supreme sweetness: Honeycrisp apples are known for their incredibly sweet and juicy flavor, often described as having a hint of honey.
+• Supreme sweetness: Honeycrisp are known for their incredibly sweet and juicy flavor, often described as having a hint of honey.

 • Ultra-crisp and snappy: The unique texture of Honeycrisp is a major selling point, offering an explosion of crispness with every bite.